A Broadband Wireless Access MMDS Transmitter Manufacturer and Systems Company

 Company Background

-For more than four decades, the principals of
+nearly six decades, the principals of

 LOMA SCIENTIFIC INTERNATIONAL have